Need to know how to enable it? Go here.

 Schedule at a Glance

-The third biennial Indigenous Faculty Forum (IFF) is being held in conjunction with PRIDoC 8:00am-4:00pm on Monday, July 11, 2022 at the First Nations Longhouse on the University of British Columbia (UBC) campus in Vancouver B.C., Canada.
+The third biennial Indigenous Faculty Forum (IFF) is being held in conjunction with PRIDoC 8:00am-4:00pm on Monday, July 11, 2022 at Simon Fraser University Morris J. Wosk Centre for Dialogue

-This pre-conference workshop will be facilitated by Dr. Melanie Morris and hosted by the Indigenous Physicians Association of Canada (IPAC) and the Northwest Native American Center of Excellence (NNACOE), on the unceded, traditional territories of the Coast Salish: the Musqueam, Squamish and Tsleil-Waututh Nations.
+This pre-conference workshop will be facilitated by Dr. Melanie Morris and hosted by the Indigenous Physicians Association of Canada (IPAC) on the unceded, traditional territories of the Coast Salish: the Musqueam, Squamish and Tsleil-Waututh Nations.

 The IFF was created in order to foster a supportive space for Indigenous faculty to come together, foster community, and develop skills to successfully navigate an academic career.

 You will have the opportunity to register for this pre-conference workshop when registering for PRIDoC.
 The CA$110.00 registration fee includes breakfast and lunch.